 You applied to Tulane because you fell in love with this school and knew that it was the place for you.
 It may not seem like it, but starting in the spring is an opportunity to hit the ground running once you come to Tulane.
-During the fall, you can do the traveling you have always wanted to do (and might not have had time to do if you started at Tulane in the fall), pick up an internship and start building your résumé before your classmates do, get a job and start Tulane with some extra savings in your pocket, or even take time to really explore the subjects you are interested in studying, so you can pick your perfect major once here.
+During the fall, you can take classes and explore the subjects you are interested in studying, do the traveling you have always wanted to do (and might not have had time to do if you started at Tulane in the fall), pick up an internship and start building your résumé before your classmates do, or get a job and start Tulane with some extra savings in your pocket.

-While it is true that you will miss out on some of the initial freshmen activities like move-in day and convocation, there will be orientation events for incoming January admits to make sure that you feel welcome in the Tulane community.
-Tulane is a community of people that are invested in each other and there is zero chance that you will fall to the wayside.
+While it is true that you will miss out on some of the initial freshmen activities like move-in day and convocation, there will be orientation events for incoming January admits to welcome you to the Tulane community, as well as other events for you to meet other students throughout the spring semester.

 During the beginning of the fall and spring semester, Tulane has a clubs and activities expo to recruit new members.
 The same clubs and activities recruit at each expo and they are always looking for new members to join their ranks.

 You can!
 Most students graduate from Tulane after completing eight semesters of coursework.
-All students (including you) have the opportunity to graduate a semester or even a year early--of course, that depends on your major and number of credits you take per semester.
-To be considered full-time, students must take 12 hours, however most students maintain 15 hours per semester in order to easily graduate in 4 years.
+To be considered full-time, students must take 12 hours, however most students maintain 15 hours per semester in order to easily graduate in eight semesters.

 There are several ways to aim toward May 2022 graduation: